 Credit Card Consolidation Loans

-The most popular choice to consolidate credit card debt is taking out a single loan to pay off all your credit card debt and then repay the new loan.
+The most popular choice for consolidating credit card debt is also the most straightforward: Take out a single loan large enough to pay off all your credit card debt (at a far more attractive interest rate), then repay the new loan.

 Zero-Percent Balance Transfers

 This is a reasonably safe option … if you qualify!